perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 ```bash
 cardano-cli query utxo --testnet-magic 42 --address $(cat hotLockScript.addr) --output-json | jq 'to_entries[] | select(.value.inlineDatum.list != null) | .value.inlineDatum.list[].fields[] | .bytes? | select(. == "fb5e0be4801aea73135efe43f4a3a6d08147af523112986dd5e7d13b")'
 ```
-shows that it has been removed from the list.
+Shows that it has been removed from the list.

 ## Insert or remove as delegation role
-As the owner of the `Vote NFT`, the group in the delegatee role have full control over the UTxO that holds it.
+As the owner of the `Vote NFT`, the group in the delegate role has full control over the UTxO that holds it.
 This means that they can do anything with it, which includes the removal and/or insertion of entries in the vote role list.
-To demonstrate this, we will insert child 7 back in the list of votees (since we just removed that above).
+To demonstrate this, we will insert child 7 back into the list of votes (since we just removed that above).
 This can be done via the following transaction
 ```bash
 cardano-cli conway transaction build --testnet-magic 42 \
  --tx-in "$(cardano-cli query utxo --address "$(cat orchestrator.addr)" --testnet-magic 42 --out-file /dev/stdout | jq -r 'keys[0]')" \